-2. All generic University requirements for the Honors Degree (see p.
-45) Graduate courses approved for this purpose by the department may be
+All requirements for the Bachelor of Mechanical Engineering degree.
+All generic University requirements for the Honors Degree (see p.
+45).
+Graduate courses approved for this purpose by the department may be counted as Honors courses.

 ARTS AND SCIENCES - ENGINEERING DOUBLE DEGREE